pierre0419/shiny_apps/README.md

 https://pierre-api.shinyapps.io/twitter_explorer/

-With the second app you can visualize datas from Paris :
+The second app is an intreactive map of Paris :

 https://pierre-api.shinyapps.io/arrondissements/